AnghelusAndrei/Voxel_Renderer/README.md

-# Voxel_Renderer
+# SVO Renderer
-## 3D voxel raytracing engine on the GPU using OpenCL for parallel pixel computation (raycasting on a grid)
+## 3D voxel raytracing engine on the GPU using OpenCL for parallel pixel computation (raycasting on an SVO)

 ### TO do:
-  - Chunks/SVO
   - Loading from files
   - Lighting